 Can you say built in distractions?
 For the Weim that is ready to work with distractions, the dog park can be a great place to test their mettle.

-When combined with other methods of training, exercise, and socialization, dog parks are an awesome addition to a well-rounded Weimaraner’s schedule…….. but there is always another side to the story…
+Dog parks can be an awesome addition to a well-rounded Weimaraner’s schedule…….. but there is always another side to the story…

-I know we’ve all seen variations of the theme.
+We’ve all seen variations of the theme.
 Someone brings their lunch to the dog park and gets bowled over by dogs.
 Or they bring their screaming kids who race up and down the dog park.
 Or they bring half a dozen dogs.
 Don’t be that person.
-Nothing is more rude (and scary!) than an owner who introduces danger to the dog park simply by creating situations where they can’t possibly be as attentive as they should be.
+Nothing is more rude (and scary!) than an owner who introduces danger to the dog park simply by not paying attention, or creating situations where they can’t possibly be as attentive as they should be.

 Dog parks encourage regulars to become a pack that has its own doggy hierarchy, especially if their owners are the type to leave the dogs to their own devices.
 If a new dog comes into the dog park, it could potentially spell trouble, since the pack dynamics have created an environment where the park is the Pack’s Kingdom with no human in charge.
 Bad news.